supertypeai/sectors-kb/sectors_documentation/database_documentation.md

 ### idx_calc_metrics_quarterly
 ----------------------
 This MV is used to provide metrics aggregation of each active company's latest quarterly data which related to the quarterly financial data.
-This MV get scheduled refresh everyday at 05:00 and 11:00 (GMT+7).
+This MV get scheduled refresh everyday at 05:00 (GMT+7).

 | Column Name              | Data Type        | Description | How to Calculate |
 | ------------------------ | ---------------- | -------------------------------- | ---------- |